-Boarding with passengers
+Boarding with a passenger

 Severe internal injuries can occur if water is forced into body cavities as a result of being near the jet thrust nozzle.
-Do not apply throttle until each passenger is seated with his or her feet on the floor of the footwell and is holding on to the person in front of him or her or to the side grips appropriately.
+Do not apply throttle until the passenger is seated with his or her feet on the floor of the footwell and is holding on to the operator.

 - Climb on board as noted in the previous section, and sit astride the seat.
-Attach the engine shut-off cord to your wrist, and then install the clip to the engine shut-off switch. - Have the passenger move to the rear of the watercraft. - Have the passenger get on board and sit on the seat.
-If a second or third passenger is getting on, have him or her follow the same procedure.
+Attach the engine shut-off cord to your wrist, and then install the clip to the engine shut-off switch. - 2.
+Have the passenger move to the rear of the watercraft. - 3.
+Have the passenger get on board and sit on the seat.

-When a passenger is getting on board, both he and the operator should try to balance the watercraft.
+When a passenger is getting on board, both the passenger and the operator should try to balance the watercraft.

-- 4. The operator should check to see that the passengers have their feet on the floor of the footwell and that they are securely holding on to the person in front of them or to the side grips appropriately. - 5.
+- 4. The operator should check to see that the passenger has his or her feet on the floor of the footwell and that he or she is securely holding on to the operator. - 5.
 Start the engine, look in all directions, and then accelerate to planing speed.